 Director, North American Electronic Systems Development – Hyundai America Technical Center, Inc.

-John Robb, Senior Manager of Electronics Systems Development, is responsible for NA product development, integration validation, and new technology research for Hyundai and Kia vehicles.
+John Robb, Director of Electronics Systems Development, is responsible for NA product development, integration validation, and new technology research for Hyundai and Kia vehicles.
 He leads the Engineering development of the North American user experience (UX), multimedia and navigation systems, telematics solutions – Hyundai BlueLink and Kia UVO.